 Training and Curriculum

 We work to increase knowledge, change behaviors, and shift social norms through puberty and menstrual health education.
 HFOIC delivers age-appropriate education to vulnerable children in primary and secondary schools to normalize periods, reduce stigma, and address common misconceptions.
-We offer additional support to girls through training on the practicalities of managing menstruation and maintaining personal hygiene.
-We aim to build knowledge, foster self-efficacy, and increase confidence and body literacy.

 Goal Six.